SyedHasnat/HomerProject/README.md

 # HomerProject
-Design Methodology and Economic Analysis of an On-Grid Solar PV System for University Campuse in Kohat
+Design Methodology and Economical Analysis of an On-Grid Solar PV System for University Campuse in Kohat